gabriel885/defensive/server/README.md

 Demonstrating the difficulty of protecting remote python server against DDoS attacks and Remote Code Execution (RCE) attacks.

 After applying defensive programming principles and following security best practices, I came up with a more reliable solution.

 ## Important note

 I could not manage to protect the server against DoS on the socket layer, due to the fact that packets filtration itself for non-legitimate packets is the main contributor of DoS attack.
 Those, defending DoS can be mainly prevented on lower levels (CDN/LB/DPI).

 ## Requirements

 Python 3.7 (pip installed)
 Unix machine (recommended)
+Docker (v2 only)

 ### v1